Shuvomoy/blog/_posts/2020-04-13-Knuth-on-work-habits-and-problem-solving-and-happiness.md

 **On scheduling daily activities.** "I schedule my activities in a somewhat peculiar way.
 Every day I look at the things that I'm ready to do, and choose the one that I like the least, the one that's least fun — the task that I would most like to procrastinate from doing, but for which I have no good reason for procrastination.
 This scheduling rule is paradoxical because you might think that I'm never enjoying my work at all; but precisely the opposite is the case, because I like to finish a project.
 It feels good to know that I've gotten through the hurdles."

+> My scheduling principle is to do the thing I hate most on my to-do list.

 **On pursuing a PhD.** "A PhD is awarded for research, meaning that the student has contributed to the state of the world's knowledge.
 That's quite different from a bachelor's degree or a master's degree; those degrees are awarded for a mastery of existing knowledge.
 (In some non-science fields, like Art, a master's degree is more akin to a PhD; but I'm speaking now about the situation in mathematics and in the sciences.)
 My point is that it's a mistake to think of a PhD as a sort of next step after a BS or MS degree, like advancing further in some academic straight line.
 A PhD diploma is another animal entirely; it stands for a quite different kind of talent, which is orthogonal to one's ability to ace an examination.
 A lot of people who are extremely bright, with straight A+ grades as undergraduates, never get a PhD.
 They're smart in a way that's different from "research smart."
 I think of my parents, for